Add a remote HTTP server

 When the same server is defined at multiple scopes, the local configuration wins.
 This lets you override a team-wide server config with a local version for testing without affecting anyone else.

 MCP prompts appear as slash commands using the pattern /mcp__servername__promptname.
 MCP resources can be referenced inline with @server:protocol://resource/path.
-Tool Search is enabled by default — MCP tools are deferred and discovered on demand, so only the tools Claude actually uses for a task enter context.
+Tool search is enabled by default — MCP tool definitions are deferred and discovered on demand, so only the tools Claude actually uses for a task enter context (it’s off by default only on Vertex AI and when ANTHROPIC_BASE_URL points to a non-first-party proxy).
+Override it with the ENABLE_TOOL_SEARCH environment variable: true forces it always on, false loads every definition upfront on every turn, and auto activates tool search only when tool definitions exceed 10% of the context window (auto:N sets a custom percentage).
 Individual MCP tool descriptions and server instructions are each capped at 2KB to prevent OpenAPI-generated servers from bloating context.
-A runtime warning appears when an MCP tool’s output exceeds 10% of the context window.
+A runtime warning appears when an MCP tool’s output exceeds 10,000 tokens.
+To increase this limit, set the MAX_MCP_OUTPUT_TOKENS environment variable (default 25,000).

 To override deferral for a specific server, add alwaysLoad: true to its config — all tools from that server will skip tool-search deferral and always be available in the session: